thereidfleish/myace/backend/README.md

 **POST /buckets/**

 This route creates a bucket with the specified name and attaches it to the logged in user.
-A user can have multiple buckets of the same name.
+A user cannot have multiple buckets of the same name.
 A user must create at least one bucket before uploading a video.

 Request: